bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-40.md

 **11ty conference speakers...so far** Zach has started dripping out the [list of speakers](https://conf.11ty.dev/#speakers) for the upcoming 11ty conference ([register here](https://conf.11ty.dev/)).

 Until next time...

-## Recent releases

-{% set itemType = "release" %}
-{%- include 'partials/bundleitems.njk' -%}

-## Posts from around the web since the last Bundle issue

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-Here are the new sites to see.
-If you want to see more sites, check out the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/).

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}